OMR-Research/Smashcima/docs/models-and-service-orchestration.md

 - Or you tell the container just the service type, e.g. `MuscimaPPStyleDomain`.
 It will then figure on its own how to construct the type when asked for its instance (by default using the argument-free constructor, or by recursively resolving all the arguments).
 - Or you tell the container what specific service type it should construct when asked about an abstract service.
 For example, you tell the container to construct an instance of `MyFancyGlyphSynthesizer` when the user asks for a `GlyphSynthesizer`.

-Once all of these registrations take place, you can that resolve a service from the container (e.g. `GlyphSynthesizer`) and it will recursively construct it, together with all of its dependencies (e.g. `random.Random`) and give it back to you.
+Once all of these registrations take place, you can then resolve a service from the container (e.g. `GlyphSynthesizer`) and it will recursively construct it, together with all of its dependencies (e.g. `random.Random`) and give it back to you.

 These are the methods you can use to register services into the container: